-The Canadian visa, Work & Holidays , freshly issued, here I am, treading the footsteps of the Haida and other first nations, the first modern settlers and adventurers, leaving me charmed by this intriguing place and rich in diverse and relaxing atmospheres.
-This grandiose landscape between sea and mountain helping.
+The Canadian visa, Work & Holidays, freshly issued, here I am, treading the footsteps of the Haida and other first nations, the first modern settlers, and adventurers, leaving me charmed by this intriguing place and rich in diverse and relaxing atmospheres.
+This grandiose landscape between sea and mountain helps.

 By discovering local Native art, other similarities to my hometown are obvious to me.
 The colors, red and black used, sometimes depicting the eagle proudly standing on its paws and bulging torso.